enkidevs/curriculum/JavaScript/React/the-ref-callback-attribute.md

 - `null` when `<input />` is **unmounted**

-The referenced element is now accesible via `this.myInput`:
+The referenced element is now accessible via `this.myInput`:
 ```jsx
 someMethod() {
   // call raw DOM API method focus()